LSA125/LSA125/README.md

 ### Hi there 👋

-C++ and Python developer here.
-I focus most of my developer free time optimizing low level code, and automating scripts with python.
+An ambitious and dedicated aspiring software engineer with a passion for web technology.
+Currently pursuing a degree in Computer Science at Simon Fraser University.
+Eager to apply my skills and knowledge in a internship role to contribute to real-world projects and gain invaluable industry experience.

-I love exploring new technologies and have a solid foundation in web development tools like HTML, CSS and Javascript.
+I am strongly interested in areas of networks, security, and web development.
+I have a solid foundation of web technology like HTML, CSS, JavaScript, and SQL along with experience with frameworks like React/Angular and .NET/Node.js.
+I love creating and optimizing solutions with C++, and doing CTFs.